W. A. Criswell: Politics

-Segregation

-Criswell was a former segregationist, and was critical of the U.S. Supreme Court decision in Brown v.
-Board of Education delivering "...a widely circulated sermon labeling activists for racial integration “a bunch of infidels, dying from the neck up,” [and] preaching that “the idea of the universal brotherhood and the fatherhood of God is a denial of everything in the Bible.”
-Criswell also railed at federal intervention against de jure southern segregation.
+Integration

-In 1956 he made an address denouncing forced integration to a South Carolina evangelism conference, and a day later to the South Carolina legislature.
+Criswell was initially critical of the U.S. Supreme Court decision in Brown v.
+Board of Education In 1956 he made an address denouncing forced integration to a South Carolina evangelism conference, and a day later to the South Carolina legislature.
 In it, he was particularly critical of the National Council of Churches and the National Association for the Advancement of Colored People, calling on his co-religionists to resist these "two-by scantling, good-for-nothing fellows who are trying to upset all of the things that we love as good old Southern people and as good old Southern Baptists" and referring to the intimidation of "those East Texans ... [such] that they dare not pronounce the word chigger any longer.
 It has to be cheegro."
+He labeled activists for forced racial integration “a bunch of infidels, dying from the neck up,” [and] preaching that “the idea of the universal brotherhood and the fatherhood of God is a denial of everything in the Bible.”
+Criswell also railed at federal intervention against de jure southern segregation.

 Taken aback by negative reactions to his remarks in the press, Criswell did not publicly address the issue again for over a decade, claiming he was "a pastor, not a politician."
 However, upon his 1968 election as president of the Southern Baptist Convention and the SBC's endorsement of racial equality and desegregation, Criswell announced to the press, "Every Southern Baptist in the land should support the spirit of that statement.
 We Southern Baptists have definitely turned away from racism, from segregation, from anything and everything that speaks of a separation of people in the body of Christ."
 Criswell's first sermon after his election as SBC president in 1968 was titled "The Church of the Open Door," emphasizing that his church already had many non-white members and was open to all regardless of race.
 He asserted publicly, "I don't think that segregation could have been or was at any time intelligently, seriously supported by the Bible.

 "Never in my life did I believe in separating people on the basis of skin pigmentation.
 Racism was, is, and always will be an abomination in the eyes of God, and should be in the eyes of God's people.
 And where we who call the name of Christ have knowingly or unknowingly contributed to racism in any form, we have sinned and need to beg God's forgiveness."